-After the first part, in which three very common myths related to fat loss were addressed, you now get to know 5 more myths that are very beaten when it comes to losing weight.
+After the first part, in which three very common myths related to fat loss were addressed, we now find out about 5 more common myths when it comes to losing weight.

-If you haven't read the first three, come through here.
+If you haven't read the first three yet, stop by here.

-Myth 4: Not like fruit because it has sugar
+Myth 4: I don't eat fruit because it has sugar